 How can M.Meilak & Associates help you as a digital nomad:

 Our specialist in Expat taxes will assist in delivering a tailor-made solution to optimise your tax position bearing in mind your current situation and needs.
+If you are a digital nomad coming from a non-EU country, there is a new Nomad Residence Scheme intended exactly for you!

 Assist in getting residence permits in Malta.